radhikaa188/booking_platform/README.md

 ---

+### Email Notifications

+* Integrated **Resend API** for transactional email notifications.
+* Users receive an email whenever a booking is **successfully confirmed** or **cancelled**.
+* Booking emails are triggered from the backend after the corresponding booking state change, keeping users informed of their ticket status without requiring them to check the platform manually.

+---

-## Known Gaps (honest, not hidden)
+## Known Gaps

 - No automated test suite (pytest) — all testing has been manual, via `/docs` and live end-to-end testing.
 - No CI/CD pipeline — deployment is currently manual (`git pull` + `docker compose up --build` on the EC2 instance).
 - Real payment gateway integration was attempted but blocked by KYC/business-verification requirements across three providers; a well-designed simulated gateway is used instead.
-- Google OAuth, a waiting-list system, and email notifications were scoped, partially attempted, and consciously deprioritized in favor of strengthening the core (concurrency, security, deployment) rather than chasing feature breadth.
+- Google OAuth, and a waiting-list were scoped, partially attempted, and consciously deprioritized in favor of strengthening the core (concurrency, security, deployment) rather than chasing feature breadth.

 ---